ttscoff/gather-cli/README.md

 [Here's a Shortcut](https://github.com/ttscoff/gather-cli/raw/main/extras/Gather%20to%20nvUltra.shortcut) that accepts text or URLs and runs `gather --nv-add` on them.
 I trigger it with LaunchBar to send the current page from my browser straight to nvUltra.

 The `url` and `add` options work with just `--nv` instead of `--nvu` to generate an `nv://` url that will work with Notational Velocity or nvALT.

+#### Other URL handlers

+You can generate any kind of url scheme you want using `--url-template`.
+This is a string that can contain the following placeholders (all URL encoded):

+- %title: The title of the page
+- %text: The markdown text of the page
+- %notebook: The contents of the `--nvu-notebook` option, can be used for additional meta in another key
+- %source: The canonical URL of the captured page, if available
+- %date: Today's date and time in the format YYYY-mm-dd HH:MM
+- %filename: The title of the page sanitized for use as a file name
+- %slug: The title of the page lowercased, all punctuation and spaces replaced with dashes (`using-gather-as-a-web-clipper`)

+You can include a fallback title using `--fallback-title "TITLE"`.
+If a page title can't be determined (common when running on snippets of HTML), this variable will be inserted.
+You can include the "%date" placeholder, which will be replaced with an ISO datetime.

+To show nvUltra's url scheme in this manner:

+    --url-template "x-nvultra://make/?txt=%text&title=%filename&notebook=%notebook"

+Add the `--url-open` flag to have the URL automatically executed instead of being returned.